-We may acquire or sell single-tenant, net leased properties in which our Manager or its affiliates have or may have an interest.
-Similarly, our Manager or its affiliates may acquire or sell single-tenant, net leased properties in which we have or may have an interest.
-Although such acquisitions or dispositions may present conflicts of interest, we nonetheless may pursue and consummate such transactions.
+We may acquire or sell net leased properties that would potentially fit the investment criteria for our Manager or its affiliates.
+Similarly, our Manager or its affiliates may acquire or sell net leased properties that would potentially fit our investment criteria.
+Although such acquisitions or dispositions could present conflicts of interest, we nonetheless may pursue and consummate such transactions.
 Additionally, we may engage in transactions directly with our Manager or its affiliates, including the purchase and sale of all or a portion of a portfolio asset.
-If we acquire a single-tenant, net leased property from CTO or one of its affiliates or sell a single-tenant, net leased property to CTO or one of its affiliates, the purchase price we pay to CTO or one of its affiliates or the purchase price paid to us by CTO or one of its affiliates may be higher or lower, respectively, than the purchase price that would have been paid to or by us if the transaction were the result of arms' length negotiations with an unaffiliated third party.
+If we acquire a net leased property from CTO or one of its affiliates or sell a net leased property to CTO or one of its affiliates, the purchase price we pay to CTO or one of its affiliates or the purchase price paid to us by CTO or one of its affiliates may be higher or lower, respectively, than the purchase price that would have been paid to or by us if the transaction were the result of arm's length negotiations with an unaffiliated third party.